Services for people needing other support

 Australian Government Disaster Recovery Payments

-The department’s response to the bushfires in South Australia, tropical cyclones Marcia and Lam, and the New South Wales east coast storms and flooding included payment of AGDRP claims.
-The AGDRP was provided to people adversely affected in the following areas:
+The department’s response to current emergencies included payment of AGDRP claims.
+In 2015-16 the AGDRP was provided to people adversely affected in the following areas:

 Disaster Recovery Allowance